-This medicine is more likely to cause breathing problems in older adults and people who are severely ill, malnourished, or otherwise debilitated.
+Serious side effects may be more likely in older adults and those who are overweight, malnourished, or debilitated.

 Common side effects include:

-nausea, vomiting, stomach pain, constipation;
+nausea, vomiting, stomach pain;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Percocet 2.5/325 (acetaminophen and oxycodone)?
+What other drugs will affect Percocet 2.5/325?

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 15.10.
-Revision Date: 2016-03-28, 9:44:46 AM.
+Copyright 1996-2018 Cerner Multum, Inc. Version: 18.02.

 More about Percocet 2.5 / 325 (acetaminophen / oxycodone)